 (10) A policy may contain a provision relating to recurrent disabilities; but a provision relating to recurrent disabilities shall not specify that a recurrent disability be separated by a period greater than six (6) months.

 (11) Accidental death and dismemberment benefits shall be payable if the loss occurs within ninety (90) days from the date of the accident, irrespective of total disability.
-Disability income benefits, if provided, shall not require the loss to commence less than thirty (30) days after the date of accident, nor shall any policy that the insurer cancels or refuses to renew require that it be in force at the time disability commences if the accident occurred while the coverage was in force.
+Disability income protection benefits, if provided, shall not require the loss to commence less than thirty (30) days after the date of accident, nor shall any policy that the insurer cancels or refuses to renew require that it be in force at the time disability commences if the accident occurred while the coverage was in force.

 (12) Specific dismemberment benefits shall not be in lieu of other benefits unless the specific benefit equals or exceeds the other benefits.

-(13) An accident-only policy providing benefits that vary according to the type of accidental cause shall prominently set forth in the outline of coverage the circumstances under which benefits are payable that are lesser than the maximum amount payable under the policy.
+(13) An accident-only policy providing benefits that vary according to the type of accidental cause shall prominently set forth in the outline of coverage and the disclosure materials required under Section 9 of this regulation the circumstances under which benefits are payable that are lesser than the maximum amount payable under the policy.

-(14) Termination of the policy shall be without prejudice of to a continuous loss that commenced while the policy or certificate was in force.
+(14) Termination of the policy shall be without prejudice to the right to receive benefits for a continuous loss that commenced while the policy or certificate was in force.
 The continuous total disability of the insured may be a condition for the extension of benefits beyond the period the policy was in force, limited to the duration of the benefit period, if any, or payment of the maximum benefits.

-(15) A policy providing coverage for fractures or dislocations may not provide benefits only for “full or complete” fractures or dislocations.
+(15) A policy providing coverage for certain illnesses and injuries may not define covered illnesses and injuries in a way that is misleading or includes unfair exclusions.
+For example, a policy providing coverage for fractures or dislocations may not provide benefits only for “full or complete” fractures or dislocations.

-B. Basic Hospital Expense Coverage

-“Basic hospital expense coverage” is a policy of accident and sickness insurance that provides coverage for a period of not less than thirty-one (31) days during a continuous hospital confinement for each person insured under the policy, for expense incurred for necessary treatment and services rendered as a result of accident or sickness for at least the following:

-Daily hospital room and board in an amount not less than the lesser of:

-[80%] of the charges for semiprivate room accommodations or

-(b) [$100] per day;

-Drafting Note: The commissioner may determine the level of daily room and board benefits that he or she considers appropriate as a minimum for a basic hospital contract in his state.
-It should be an underlying principle for the establishment of benefits that the amounts are to be minimums, not maximums.
-In order to accommodate those states that have a substantial differential in hospital room and board costs between urban and rural areas within a state, the following language may be used in addition to the language in Subsection B(1) above: “except that $[insert amount] may be reduced to $[insert amount] outside the area.”
-Other dollar amounts and percentages applicable to the various minimum benefits that follow are also bracketed to permit a commissioner to set the level of minimum benefits for his or her particular state.

-(2) Miscellaneous hospital services for expenses incurred for the charges made by the hospital for services and supplies that are customarily rendered by the hospital and provided for use only during any one period of confinement in an amount not less than either [80%] of the charges incurred up to at least [$3,000] or [ten] times the daily hospital room and board benefits; and

-(3) Hospital outpatient services consisting of:

-(a) Hospital services on the day surgery is performed,